KozlovaNastya/BSU/systems/lab1/README.md

 # Process Creation in Windows

-This is an educational project for the "Programming Technologies" course.
+This is an educational project.
 The system consists of a main orchestrator application and two utility programs.

 ## System Components